artursbraucs/radar-processing/README.md

 ## Approch

 Very naive approch reasonable space complexity and brute force matching.
+Algorithm allow to find objects which is partly visible in radar (no less than 70%).

 ## Run tests